nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `remove` - Deleting note

-EchoBot will delete the specified note.
+echobot.main.EchoBot will delete the specified note.

 Format: `remove INDEX`
 - Deletes the note at the specified INDEX.